 OSF HealthCare provides patient financial navigators to help guide you through this part of your survivorship journey.

-“We have a robust program, and we’ve dedicated a lot of time and effort and training to make sure we can help people through this process,” said Stephanie Wilfong, manager, Patient Financial Clearance for OSF HealthCare.
+“We have a robust program, and we’ve dedicated a lot of time and effort and training to make sure we can help people with cancer through this process,” Stephanie said.

 - Reviewing your insurance benefits and deductibles